 William Cody Visits New York City

 Cody then went to New York City to visit some of the people he had hosted previously, and they looked after him on a very successful visit.
 He was introduced at parties and lionized by everybody he met there as the living embodiment of the Wild West.

 It is important to remember that during this development of the mystique of the West, only a tiny, tiny percentage of Americans actually went there.
 For nearly all of them, this was only something that they had heard about happening somewhere else.
 Cody was in the unusual position of being in contact with both sides.

 Learn more about the magic behind the mythology of the American West

 He was recalled to the army from New York in 1873 into a real Indian campaign, during which he won the Congressional Medal of Honor in a campaign against the Sioux.
 This is one of those moments when the reality and the myth begin to mix up.
 He helped a column of the Third Cavalry, led by General Joseph Reynolds, to locate the enemy, and then he led an attack.
 It must be emphasized that his bravery and his coolness under fire were real.
 He did have some of the qualities that made him an appropriate person about whom to tell stories of this kind.

 Buffalo Bill is an American folk hero known for many acts of intrigue, from riding the Pony Express to fighting in the American Civil War to staging a famous Wild West Show, a circus that traveled America and Europe.

 Buffalo Bill‘s real name is William Frederick Cody.

-Buffalo Bill earned the nickname in a match between himself and Bill Comstock to see how many buffalo they could kill in an eight hour contest.
-Bill killed 68 and Comstock 48, securing the Buffalo nickname for Buffalo Bill who was known for having killed 4,282 buffalo in an 18 month period.
+Buffalo Bill earned the nickname in a match between himself and Bill Comstock to see how many buffalo they could kill in an eight-hour contest.
+Bill killed 68 and Comstock 48, securing the Buffalo nickname for Buffalo Bill, who was known for having killed 4,282 buffalo in 18 months.